Caleb-Clauson/GestureSecurityAlarm/README.md

 - **Thumbs Up**: Signals "Authorized," lighting a green LED to indicate an authorized gesture.
 - **Not Authorized**: Triggers an "Unathorized User" with a red LED and a buzzer pulsing every 1 second.
 - **Purpose**: A fun, simple demo of Artificial Intelligence and microelectronics—thumbs-up grants access, other gestures sound a controlled alarm.
+- **YouTube Video**: Here is a YouTube video that shows an overview of the project

 Built using Google's Teachable Machine for training, Python for gesture detection, and serial communication to control an Arduino with two LED lights and a buzzer.